HFG43/Portfolio/README.md

 # 📖 [Portfolio] <a name="about-project"></a>

 Is a first project to prepare the arena to showcase my future Portfolio as software developer.
 Here you will find a first deployment to present my portfolio works and professional skills, and you will also have the option of sending me a message.
+As part of the features, some of the sections are loaded dynamicaly using JavaScript.
+Also, as a way to include usable and robus we are including data side validation, prior to sending to the server.

 Here you will find a Loom video explaining main goal, what was new for me and which challenges I faced during the preparation of this project, enjoy!
 [Portfolio project video](https://www.loom.com/share/cccee21071244920a217c4f1d6450c49)